dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

 - Messaging
 - Observability - End-to-end monitoring of processes executing on different machines

-So, what exactly is DAPR?
+So, what exactly is Dapr?
 Sit back, relax, and let us help you explore this new world.

-In this chapter, we introduced DAPR.
+In this chapter, we introduced Dapr.
 Blah.
 We provided a definition along with the key capabilities that drive a cloud-native application.
 We looked at the types of applications that might justify this investment and effort.

 With the introduction behind, we now dive into a much more detailed look at cloud native.